hoangdieuctu/icommerce/README.md

 # iCommerce

-An online shopping application to sell the products. <br>
+An online shopping application which sell the products. <br>
-User can search the products they wants and add to a shopping cart and proceed to place an order.<br>
+User can search the products they want then add to a shopping cart and proceed to place an order.<br>
-To manage and make the users be satisfied, all the user activities related to the products such as find, view detail information of a product will be stored, visualize and report so that the company will know which is the most likely products and the others.
+To manage and make the users be satisfied, all the users' activities are related to the products such as finding, filtering, viewing detail information a product will be stored.

 ### Table of Contents
 **[Entity Relationship Diagram](#entity-relationship-diagram)**<br>